BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 *Note: `default` is presently required but we'll [remove the need for it](https://github.com/BladeRunnerJS/brjs/issues/885) in the future.**

-This will create all the basic assets required for the blade within `apps/brjstodo/blades/input`.
+This will create all the basic assets required for the blade within the default blades location: `apps/brjstodo/blades/input`.
 The contents will be as follows:

 ```
 blades/input